coderFlameyosFlow/FlameWare/README.md

 FlameWare tries to achieve thread safety **without synchronization**, we do not use normal HashMaps or synchronized maps/hashtables, We use ConcurrentMaps to try achieve the best performance and best thread-safety without making the code look like it was made by a premature optimizer.

+I guess that also uses synchronization, but smart synchronization

 Wow, awesome, right? anyways let's go to the next reason

 ### Constant searching instead of Linear searching.